jakepurple13/FunnyTranslator/README.md

 - **Minionese**: Translates text into Minion language
 - **Shakespeare**: Transforms text into Shakespearean English
 - **Valley Girl**: Like, totally transforms your text into valley girl speak!
+- **Surfer Dude**: Transforms your text into radical surfer dude speak, bro!
+- **Yoda**: Transforms your text, into Yoda's speech pattern it does
+- **Zombie**: Urrrgh... transforms your text into zombie speak... braaains

 ## Supported Platforms